 - 1. Clean and service the battery cable connections (both on the engine and on the battery).
 Stainless hex nuts and lock washers are recommended to connect the cables to the battery. - 2.
 Charge and load test the battery. - 3.
-Check the 25-30 Amp fuse between the Voltage Regulator and the battery (if present).
-Replace and retest if blown. - 4.
 Verify that Both Red wires are connected to 12 VDC from the battery.
-Both wires must be connected to 12 VDC from the battery for the Voltage Regulator to work. - 5.
+Both wires must be connected to 12 VDC from the battery for the Voltage Regulator to work. - 4.
+Check the fuses (30 Amp for V6 and 20 Amp for smaller engines) in the harness's fuse holder and inspect the terminals in the fuse holder for corrosion or burned spots.
+Replace and retest if blown. - 5.
 Remove the flywheel and inspect the heavy battery charge windings for discoloration.
-If the windings are a dark color, replace the stator.
+If the windings are a dark color, replace the Stator.
 Typical resistance readings of the Stator's battery charging circuit should measure less than 2 Ω.